-The metal recovery rate, or also known as the mineral recovery percentage, indicates what percentage of valuable metals are expected to be available for sale after the refining process has taken place.
-The metal recovery rate can be found in a mining company’s National Instrument 43-101 or in a similar applicable international reporting standard.
+The metal recovery rate, also known as the mineral recovery percentage, indicates the percentage of valuable metals that are expected to be available for sale after the refining process.
+You can find the metal recovery rate in a mining company’s National Instrument 43-101 or a similar applicable international reporting standard.

-Example: When you read a press release in which a mining company announces a resource of 500 million tonnes of 1% copper and a mineral recovery rate of 80% you should actually read that the company announces 500 million tonnes of (1% * 80% =) 0.8% sellable copper.
+Example: When you read a press release where a mining company announces a resource of 500 million tonnes of 1% copper with a mineral recovery rate of 80%, you should interpret this as the company announcing 500 million tonnes of (1% * 80% =) 0.8% sellable copper.

 For the latest updates on my new content, follow me on Twitter

 As a Dutch investor, I have placed my trust in Amsterdam-based GoldRepublic, my preferred choice for dealing in precious metals.
 The peace of mind that comes with their strict adherence to the regulations set out by the Dutch Authority of Financial Markets (AFM) cannot be overstated.
 If you are considering diversifying your portfolio with precious metals, I invite you to use my personal invitation link to open an account with GoldRepublic today.
 Not only will you benefit from secure storage and easy online access, but you will also appreciate the transparency of pricing and the support of industry experts that comes with it.
 Begin your investment journey in the exciting world of precious metals with GoldRepublic, a platform that I trust and highly recommend.